Moses-Code-Dev/Djowda-Legal/privacy.md

 Approximate Location: For general discovery (like finding nearby stores), we map your position to a grid cell ID using the minMax99 spatial system.

 Precise Location Data (GPS): For components that require navigation, such as the Djowda Delivery and Djowda Transport apps, we collect real-time precise location data (GPS).
 This is essential for core features like delivery routing, calculating ETAs, and providing live order tracking to the user.
 This data is collected only with your explicit in-app consent.

+We display a prominent in-app disclosure and request your consent before collecting precise location, as required by Google Play.
+Background location, if used, is limited to active delivery routing in the Delivery and Transport apps.
+This is a core feature for those apps, and it is disabled when not in use.

 ### e.
 Information for Assistance Requests (Sensitive Data)